nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 106
 00:06:09,452 --> 00:06:13,714
-[SPEAKER_01]: There's going to be some things in there, Ethan, that you're not going to do.
+[SPEAKER_01]: There's going to be some things in there, Ethan, that you're not going to be able to do.

 107
 00:06:13,694 --> 00:06:17,005